 The hardest part was meal time.
 Jack inhales his food, and Landon is a grazer.
 We had to stand there to keep Jack away from Landon’s food.
 Eventually we found that adding a little cheese sprinkle to Landon’s food made him more excited.
 He literally leaps in the air now.

-This picture was taken Landon’s
+This picture was taken Landon’s first night with us.

 Denise K.